unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 Once your pull request is opened you need to wait for it to be merged before you can open a new one.

-## Creating New files
+## Creating new files

-Open the Web by clicking on `.` on your keyboard when you are on your fork of the repository.
+Open the Web Editor by clicking on `.` on your keyboard when you are on your fork of the repository.
 ![Web Editor 1](img/dev-docs-web-editor-1.png)

-Navigate to the relative subdirectory within the `src` directory to which you would like to add a new file. (e.g. `src` -> `user` -> `manual`)
+Navigate to the relative subfolder within the `src` folder to which you would like to add a new file. (e.g. `src` -> `user` -> `manual`).
+Also ensure that you are in 1️⃣ the `Explorer` tab of the web editor.
 ![New File 1](img/dev-docs-new-file-1.png)

-Once you have selected a subdirectory, 1️⃣ click on the `New File...` button to the right of the repository name.
+Once you have selected a subfolder, 1️⃣ click on the `New File...` button to the right of the repository name.
 ![New File 2](img/dev-docs-new-file-2.png)

 Give your file a meaningful name (following the **File naming conventions** from above) and end the file name with **`.md`** to ensure that the file is saved as a markdown file.
+Once you have given your file a name, click `enter` on your keyboard to finish creating it.
 ![New File 3](img/dev-docs-new-file-3.png)

 Once you have created a new file, you can start adding to the documentation using [Markdown](https://www.markdownguide.org/) syntax.
-If you need to add images to your documentation, add them to the relative `img` subdirectories following the naming conventions set out in the `naming-convention.README` within the `img` subdirectories (e.g. images for the *User Guide* would be added to the 1️⃣ `user/guide/img/` subdirectory).
+If you need to add images to your documentation, add them to the relative `img` subfolders following the naming conventions set out in the `naming-convention.README` within the `img` subfolders (e.g. images for the *User Guide* would be added to the 1️⃣ `user/guide/img/` subfolder).
+**Hint:** *click on the `naming-convention.README` file to view it and, in turn, read the naming conventions*
 ![Web Editor 5](img/dev-docs-web-editor-5.png)

 When you have completed making additions to (or editing) the documentation, 1️⃣ click on the source control tab then 2️⃣ click on the `plus` symbol next to the changes you are finished with to stage them, 3️⃣️ add a commit message that is associated with the work you have done, and the 4️⃣ Click on `Commit & Push`